-Interest income is recognized using the interest (actuarial) method, or constant yield method.
+Interest income is recognized using the interest method, or constant yield method.
 Therefore, we recognize revenue from interest at an equal rate over the term of the loan.
-Unearned finance charges on pre-compute contracts are rebated to customers utilizing the Rule of 78s method.
-The difference between income recognized under the constant yield method and the Rule of 78s method is recognized as an adjustment to interest income at the time of rebate.
+Unearned finance charges on pre-compute contracts are rebated to customers utilizing statutory methods, which in many cases is the Rule of 78s method.
+The difference between income recognized under the constant yield method and the statutory method is recognized as an adjustment to interest income at the time of rebate.
 Accrual of interest income on finance receivables is suspended when no payment has been received for 90 days or more on a contractual basis.
 The accrual of income is not resumed until one or more full contractual monthly payments are received and the account is less than 90 days contractually delinquent.
 Interest income is suspended on finance receivables for which collateral has been repossessed.

 We recognize income on credit insurance products using the constant yield method over the life of the related loan.
-Rebates are computed using the Rule of 78s method, and any difference between the constant yield method and the Rule of 78s is recognized in income at the time of rebate.
+Rebates are computed using the statutory methods, which in many cases is the Rule of 78s method, and any difference between the constant yield method and the statutory method is recognized in income at the time of rebate.